mlswg/mls-protocol/draft-ietf-mls-protocol.md

 state of the group by applying the proposals and advancing the key schedule.

-Each proposal covered by the Commit is identified by a ProposalID value, which contains the hash of the MLSPlaintext in which the Proposal was sent, using the hash function from the group's ciphersuite.
+Each proposal covered by the Commit is identified by a ProposalID value, which identifies the proposal to be applied by value or by reference.
+Proposals supplied by value are included directly in the Commit object.
+Proposals supplied by reference are specified by including the hash of the MLSPlaintext in which the Proposal was sent, using the hash function from the group's ciphersuite.

 ~~~~~
+enum {
+  reserved(0),
+  value(1)
+  plaintext_hash(2),
+  (255)
+} ProposalIDType;

+struct {
+  ProposalIDType type;
+  select (type) {
+    case value:          Proposal proposal;
-opaque ProposalID<0..255>;
+    case plaintext_hash: opaque hash<0..255>;
+  }
+} ProposalID;

 struct {
     ProposalID proposals<0..2^32-1>;